unfoldingWord/gateway-admin/TESTING.md

 Expected result on server:
 - in case of "cancel", the file remains unchanged
 - in case of "replace", the file will now be a valid manifest for that resource

 **NOTE** In Github terms, replacing a file is much different than adding a new one.
+A replace is essentially an update and requires the SHA value of the existing, old file and a commit message.

+## Test 9 - Manifest is not a YAML file
+In this case, when the file is converted to JSON, it will be a JavaScript object.
+The result is tested to see if it is an object or not.
+If not, then this status is will be shown to the user.

+- On one of the repos, update the manifest to be an invalid YAML file, for instance, by just making the file one line saying "I am not a YAML file".

+Expected result on client:
+- status will state that manifest is not a YAML file.
+- the action will offer to replace the file with a new, appropriate manifest

+- Click the action.

+Expected result on client:
+- The status will be "Book not in manifest" for scripture resources and "File not found" for OBS resources.
+- The action will add to add a book to the projects section.

+Expected result on server:
+- Manifest file overwritten with a manifest without any projects.

+**NOTE** In Github terms, replacing a file is much different than adding a new one.
 A replace is essentially an update and requires the SHA value of the existing, old file